Frances Cramp

-Frances Caroline Cramp (born 27 June 1947) is a female former diver who competed for Great Britain and England.
+Frances Caroline Cramp (born 27 June 1947) is a female former diver who competed for Great Britain at the 1964 Summer Olympics and England in the Commonwealth Games.

-Diving career
+Biography

-She represented Great Britain in the 10 metres platform event at the 1964 Summer Olympics.
+At the 1964 Olympic Games in Tokyo, she represented Great Britain in the 10 metres platform event.

-Two years later she was selected for England in the 10 metres platform event, at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica.
+Two years later she represented the England team at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica, Jamaica.
+She competed in the 10 metres platform event.